Taking Proper Care of Your Pet’s Teeth Is Crucial to Overall Health & Wellness

 - A custom anesthesia plan (based on your pet’s age, risk factors, lab results, and level of dental disease)

 - Continuous monitoring by our veterinary and technical team after the procedure to ensure a pain-free, low-stress, safe recovery

 - A home dental care plan, including before and after pictures

-For more information on the importance of wellness care, please read the AAHA’s article regarding wellness exams.
+For more information on the importance of wellness care, please contact us.
 Many of our Preventive Care Plans include pet dental care.
-Please contact us for more information.